JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

    ![Select the project view](select-project-view.png){width=200}

-5. In `shared/src/commonMain/kotlin`, create a new `common.example.search` directory.
+5. In the `shared/src/commonMain/kotlin` directory, create a new `common.example.search` directory.
 6. In this directory, create a Kotlin file, `Grep.kt`, and add the following function:

     ```kotlin